roboalex2/hackit-akits/README.md

         LIMIT 1";
 ```

-On successful authentication, `index.php` sets a session flag and displays the first flag defined in `config.php`:
+On successful authentication, `loginSql.php` sets a session flag and displays the first flag defined in `config.php`:

 ```php
 $FLAG = 'FLAG{YellowStorm1701.php}';